striezel/botvinnik/doc/commands.md

 * `!wikiit` - _(since version 0.0.7)_ gets extract from an article on the
   Italian Wikipedia, e. g. `!wikiit Albert Einstein` will show an extract from the article about the scientist Albert Einstein
+* `!wikija` - _(since version 0.9.2)_ gets extract from an article on the
+  Japanese Wikipedia, e. g. `!wikija Albert Einstein` will show an extract from the article about the scientist Albert Einstein
 * `!wikinl` - _(since version 0.1.0)_ gets extract from an article on the Dutch Wikipedia, e. g. `!wikinl Albert Einstein` will show an extract from the article about the scientist Albert Einstein